pranjals149/100-Days-Of-Code/README.md

 Day 44 : Implemented images in Card list and Media components with Bootstrap and React.
         Link for the repo. - https://github.com/pranjals149/Day44

+Day 45 : Implemented Web Worker and published an article on the same.
+        Link for the repo. - https://github.com/pranjals149/Day45